saks/application-services/components/glean/README.md

-# Glean, megazorded with Application Services
+# The Glean SDK, megazorded with Application Services

 This is a re-packaging of the [Glean SDK](https://github.com/mozilla/glean/) for Android, compiled in a way that works nicely with the application-services [megazord](../../docs/design/megazords.md).